SrFatCat/1-WireSlaveATTiny13/README.md

 It is based on Jim's Studt OneWire library v2.0

 ## Features
-- Basic protocol handling, reading/writing timeslots,
+- Basic protocol handling, reading/writing timeslots
 - Search ROM command (may be disabled)
 - Match ROM command
 - Write ROM (like iButton) command (may be disabled)